-Keep pieces of your invitations in a heart-shaped bottle #Decor DIY#decor#gifts#invitations#steal-this-idea March 6 | Megan Finley meggyfin Photo by Jennifer Morgan Photography The heart-shaped bottle was a gift from a guest of Seth and Jerilyn's wedding.
+Keep pieces of your invitations in a heart-shaped bottle #Decor DIY#decor#gifts#invitations#steal-this-idea March 6 | Megan Finley Horowitz meggyfin Photo by Jennifer Morgan Photography The heart-shaped bottle was a gift from a guest of Seth and Jerilyn's wedding.
 Their thoughtful guest cut up pieces of their invitation and stored them in this little heart-shaped container.
 Jarilyn says that it now "graces our TV, because that's where we look the most!"
 This would be great to do not only for yourselves as a great way to up-cycle leftover wedding invites (as wedding decor, home decor, etc.) but also to do for all your getting-married friends in the future.
 Just head over to Amazon and pick a heart-shaped bottle and then get to cuttin'.
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
+Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
+When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
 You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS Alyssa & Davey's fireworks and comic books wedding NEXT A cerulean hillside paradise wedding in Slovenia Show/Hide comments [ 2 ] I did this for a recently married couple with their invitation, but as an ornament.
 They.
 Loved.
 It.
 For how little effort it took, I was stunned by how much they appreciated it.
 2 agree Reply I did this with my own wedding invitation 🙂 I put it through the paper shredder and the curled it and then put the curls into a large clear ornament for our Christmas tree ? it's one of my very favorite ones!
 I never thought of giving that as a gift though, how clever!
 1 agrees Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.